Najiva/loop/README.md

 ## Example

-Lets say John has spare 3700 Euro.
-For example, because he did not go for a vacation this year due to corona virus.
-He decdes to use the money to repay one of his loans.
+Let's say John has spare 3700 Euro.
+For example, because he did not go for a vacation this year due to coronavirus.
+He decides to use the money to repay one of his loans.
 He has 2 loans.

- 1. Loan for the car has current principal of 11,000 Euro, annual interest rate of 6 % and he has 62 monthly payments remaining.
+ 1. Loan for a car has a current principal of 11,000 Euro, an annual interest rate of 6 % and he has 62 monthly payments remaining.
- 2. Loan for the bike has current principal of 3,700 Euro, annual interest rate of 7.5 % and he has 30 months to go.
+ 2. Loan for a bike has a current principal of 3,700 Euro, an annual interest rate of 7.5 % and he has 30 months to go.

-The loan for the bike has higher interest rate, so he decides to pay it off, which will save him *370,-* Euro on interests during the period of 30 months.
-Now if he chooses to do the extra payment to the car loan he will be able to pay the car loan 2 years faster and will save him *1120,-* Euro over period of 39 months.
+The loan for the bike has a higher interest rate, so he decides to pay it off, which will save him *370,-* Euro on interests during the period of 30 months.
+Now if he chooses to do the extra payment to the car loan, he will be able to pay the car loan 2 years faster and will save him *1120,-* Euro over a period of 39 months.

 ### data.json
 ```json